DeVikingMark/miden-base/docs/src/account/storage.md

 ## Map Slots

 A map slot contains a `StorageMap` which is a key-value store implemented as a sparse Merkle tree (SMT).
 This allows an account to store a much larger amount of data than would be possible using only the account's storage slots.
 The root of the underlying SMT is stored in a single account storage slot, and each map entry is a leaf in the tree.
-When retrieving an entry (e.g., via `account::get_map_item`), its inclusion is proven using a Merkle proof.
+When retrieving an entry (e.g., via `active_account::get_map_item`), its inclusion is proven using a Merkle proof.

 Key properties of `StorageMap`: